datasulis/air-quality-report/README.md

 ## Generating the Report

+The initial London Road report can be generated entirely from the openair package which supports importing data directly from the DEFRA AURN data archive:

 ```
 Rscript londonRoadReport.R /path/to/directory/ 2010 2013
 ```

+The additional R scripts provide support for preparing other data for analysis with OpenAir and some test plots.
+You will need to manually download copies of the datasets from Socrata.
+The historical data should be saved as `historical-air-quality.csv` and the weather data as `weather.csv`:

+* `create-wind-data.R` -- extract wind measurements from the weather data, converting it into a data frame suitable for use with openair
+* `create-weather-data.R` -- as above but includes measurements for precipation, etc.
+* `generate-weather-plots.R` -- generate some plots from the data file generated from the above script.
+See links below for the example output.

 ## Example Reports

 * [London Road AURN report for 1997-2013](http://datasulis.org/air-quality-report/london-road-aurn.html) -- contains report showing wind direction, time of day of pollutants, general trends and effects of wind.

+There are also some example charts showing the [weather conditions from an amateur weather station](http://datasulis.org/air-quality-report/weather-conditions-local-station.png) and comparisons of [a wind rose from a local station](http://datasulis.org/air-quality-report/wind-rose-local-station.png) and [the wind data from the AURN site](http://datasulis.org/air-quality-report/wind-rose-london-road.png).